Greedy walk on the real line: The process viewed from the server

 where

 \end{proposition}

-In words, $Z_{j}$ is the server position after serving $L_j$ customers, $N_{j}$ is the discontinuity in the potential at this moment, and finally $X_j$ measures the displacement in space after serving the next $Q_j$ customers.
+In words, $Z_{j}$ is the server position after serving $L_j$ customers (in case $\sigma=+1$, otherwise the picture is mirrored), $N_{j}$ is the discontinuity of the potential at the server's position at this moment, and finally $X_j$ measures the displacement in space after serving the next $Q_j$ customers.

 The above proposition is proved in the next section.
 Let us show how it implies the main result.